Moving to Argentina

 Occupying the large majority of the southern cone of South America, Argentina has a diverse landscape which boasts rainforests, mountain ranges, salt lakes, glaciers, over 3,000 miles of coastline and, of course, bustling urban cities – so you are sure to find a backdrop you like when moving to Argentina.
 Buenos Aires is an important international centre with a long history of receiving expatriates, making it a true melting pot of languages, cultures and religions where everyone is welcome.

 Buenos Aires is a fantastic city to live in, with a lot of residential housing available.
-The city is made up of a variety of different neighborhoods, all with their own character and advantages.
+The city is made up of a variety of different neighbourhoods, all with their own character and advantages.
 In the central barrios you will be more likely to live in an apartment, and will benefit from an easy walk or cycle into the main downtown areas.
 In some of the more suburban barrios, much larger, colonial-style housing can be found, even boasting swimming pools and gardens.

 Although the official currency is the peso, American dollars are often asked for in cash, especially for property rental and purchase.